Job information

 Responsibilities include:

-- Performing initial and ongoing assessments on each assigned palliative care patient and developing the plan of care in collaboration with other healthcare providers.
+• Performing in-person initial and ongoing assessments on each assigned palliative care patient and developing the plan of care in collaboration with other healthcare providers.

 Multiple days a week of availability is preferred.